DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Experiments and Results

+The reduction in false-negative predictions is clinically critical, as these represent missed diagnoses where calcified slices are incorrectly classified as non-calcified.
+While false-positive predictions lead to unnecessary segmentation processing by classifying non-calcified slices as calcified, they are less concerning clinically as the subsequent U-NET segmentation stage can appropriately filter them.

 \textbf{Segmentation Experiments} The segmentation models were tested on the same dataset used in the classification experiments, independently of the classification model.
 Before integrating the segmentation model with DINO features, this section evaluates U-NET-based architectures to determine their suitability for combination with the DINO model in the main structure.
 The performance of U-NET-based models is presented in Table \ref{tab:segmentation_scores}.
-As shown in the table, the basic U-NET and Attention U-NET architectures achieved significantly higher scores across all coronary artery classes: RCA (Right Coronary Artery), LAD (Left Anterior Descending), LCA (Left Coronary Artery), and LCX (Left Circumflex).
+As shown in the table, the basic U-NET \cite{U_NET}, Swin U-NET \cite{swin_unet} and Attention U-NET \cite{attention_U_NET} architectures achieved significantly higher scores across all coronary artery classes: RCA (Right Coronary Artery), LAD (Left Anterior Descending), LCA (Left Coronary Artery), and LCX (Left Circumflex).

-The U-NET architecture performs well in identifying high risk calcification areas but encounters challenges with smaller calcified regions in CT slices.
-The lack of annotations for many CT slices often leads the model to incorrectly segment unannotated areas, significantly impacting F1-scores due to potential mislabeling.
 The CAC scoring results produced by the U-NET architecture are shown in Figure \ref{fig:unet_cac_scoring}, while Figure \ref{fig:unet_cac_scoring_gt} illustrates the CAC classification results using the annotated dataset.
 The discrepancies between these results indicate that CT slices without calcified areas have a negative impact on the overall classification performance.